This post may contain affiliate links. Please read our disclosure policy.

 - Preheat your oven to 350°F (177°C).

-- In a medium-sized bowl, beat the softened butter, brown sugar, and granulated sugar with an electric mixer on medium speed for about 1 minute, until well combined.
+- In a medium bowl, beat the softened butter, brown sugar, and granulated sugar with an electric mixer on medium speed for about 1 minute.

-- Add the egg yolk and lemon juice, then beat until fully incorporated.
+- Add the egg yolk and lemon juice, then mix until combined.

-- In a small bowl, mix together the flour, cinnamon, nutmeg, ginger, and baking soda.
+- In a small bowl, whisk together the flour, cinnamon, nutmeg, ginger, and baking soda.

-- Fold in the chopped walnuts, dates, and raisins.
+- Stir in the walnuts, dates, and raisins.

-- Line a baking sheet with parchment paper or a silicone baking mat.
-Scoop the dough into roughly 2-tablespoon portions and place them on the baking sheet about 2 inches apart.
-Roll the dough into balls.
+- Line a baking sheet with parchment paper or a silicone mat.
+Scoop about 2 tablespoons of dough per cookie, roll into balls, and place 2 inches apart.

-- Bake for 10 to 15 minutes, or until the edges are lightly browned.
-I find that 13 minutes is perfect for my cookies.
+- Bake for 10–15 minutes, until the edges are lightly browned.
+I usually bake mine for 13 minutes.

-Pro Tip: Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+Pro Tip: Let the cookies cool on the baking sheet for 5 minutes before moving them to a wire rack.

 Expert Tips

-- Don’t Overmix: Mix until ingredients are just combined.
+- Don’t Overmix: Mix just until the ingredients come together to avoid tough cookies.

-- Bake Until Edges are Set: Centers will look slightly underdone but firm up as they cool.
+- Bake Until Edges Are Set: The centers may look slightly underdone but will firm up as the cookies cool.

 Frequently Asked Questions